6 Styling Tips for a Photography Session

 Not sure what to wear for your upcoming photo session?
 You are not alone!
 Outfit planning and styling is one of the biggest stresses for families and couples not only during photoshoots but also in real time.
-The good news?
-With a little guidance, styling can actually be simple and fun.
-Changing your style and dressing according to what truly suits you is easy!

 As an Atlanta family photographer, I’ve helped countless clients feel confident and camera ready.
 Here are my top six styling tips that work for any type of session – plus I’ll share my styling guide (launching this September!) that can help make your outfit planning and styling stress free.